skyscrapers/documentation/kubernetes/walk-through.md

 With Helm, you create self contained packages for a specific piece of a deployment, e.g. a web stack.
 Such packages are called `Charts` in Helm terminology.

-You probably want such a stack to be deployed in a specific Kubernetes `Namespace`, with a specific configuration (`ConfigMap`), defining a Kubernetes `Service` referring to `Deployment`.
+You probably want such a stack to be deployed in a specific Kubernetes namespace, with a specific configuration (`ConfigMap`), defining a Kubernetes `Service` referring to a `Deployment`.
 But if you want to have this setup reproducible, you need a way to parameterize this.
-By using a Template engine, a [Go function library](http://masterminds.github.io/sprig/) and the use of a `Values.yaml` file, you can build a template of a specific piece and re-use that for us and each of our customers.
+By using a Template engine, a [Go function library](http://masterminds.github.io/sprig/) and the use of a `Values.yaml` file, you can build a template of a specific piece and re-use that for multiple deployments.

 The [Helm documentation](https://docs.helm.sh/) is quite good, but this section highlights 2 specific features that should be used from the start to create good reusable Charts: